How to Handle Basic Plumbing Problems at Home: A DIY Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are dripping taps and toilets that run, blocked drains, and low pressure water.
+The most frequently encountered plumbing problems are dripping faucets, running toilets clogged drains, and low water pressure.

-You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape and a screwdriver.
+You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?

-You should call a professional plumber for plumbing problems of a serious nature that require specialist equipment and expertise.
+You should contact a licensed plumber to address plumbing issues that require special equipment and experience.